HCi Factsheet – informed financial consent

 Finding out about the costs

-For private inpatient medical services, Medicare and your health insurer pay 100% of the MBS fee (assuming you are covered for that procedure obviously!)
+For private inpatient medical services, Medicare and your health insurer pay 100% of the MBS scheduled fee (assuming you are covered for that procedure obviously!)
 Any cost above the scheduled fee is known as the gap and is payable by you.

-Doctor explaining consent form to a man in a hospital bed » HCi
+Doctor explaining consent form to a man in a hospital bed

-How to read your informed consent letter
+How to read your informed financial consent letter

-When you see a surgeon ahead of surgery, you can expect a quote or an ‘informed consent letter’.
+When you see a surgeon ahead of surgery, you can expect a quote or an ‘informed financial consent letter’.

 You can read more about informed financial consent or call us for assistance.